masterdesky/presentations/cosmology/rotating-universe/script.md

 Some cosmologists argue that they can be ironed out in the confines of the 'Lambda-CDM' model.
 Some of these people believe that they are due to systematic errors in the observations, while others say the discrepancies can be tackled by introducing new physical phenomena that explains them.
 On the other hand, there is another growing group of people, who think that the conflicts are very real and the 'Lambda-CDM' model should be replaced with a entirely new one.
 But we all know, you can't just push new ideas through the scientific community, so despite all problems, the LCDM model still holds strong.

-Actually the group of István Csabai already had a proposal for a new model in 2017, which they called the 'AvERA' model.
-It describes the universe without the need of dark energy and possibly solves the Hubble tension.
-But in this project we went with the 'introducing a new physical phenomenon' option; namely a sheer-free, rigid-body rotation of the universe.
+And although the group of István Csabai already had a proposal for a new model in 2017, which they called the 'AvERA' model, in this project we went with the 'introducing a new physical phenomenon' option; namely a sheer-free, rigid-body rotation of the universe.

 Whatever that means...